ksaaskil/heroku-example/README.md

 heroku create [optional-app-name]
 ```

-Check that a new remote `heroku` was added to the repository:
+See how a new remote `heroku` was added to the repository:

 ```
 git remote -v